franky-coding/franky-coding/README.md

 <!--
 **franky-coding/franky-coding** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-Aspiring analytics professional who is passionate about automating business processes and creating insights the drive business and revenue growth
+Aspiring analytics professional who is passionate about building web applications and features, automating business processes, and creating insights the drive business and revenue growth

 - 🌱 Languages: Python, SQL, Javascript